-27 POST-CONTRACT MONITORING, EVALUATION AND REVIEW
+28 POST-CONTRACT MONITORING, EVALUATION AND REVIEW

-- 27.1 All contracts which have a value higher than the EU Threshold limits, or which are High Risk, are to be subject to monthly formal review with the contractor.
-The review may be conducted quarterly if permitted by the Executive Director of Finance & Corporate Governance. - 27.2 In relation to all contracts that are considered to be with a value higher than the EU Threshold limits and/or which are considered to be of High Risk, the Biborough Procurement Strategy Board may review them with a view to an audit to be undertaken in relation into their management. - 27.3 During the life of the contract, the Officer must regularly monitor and report on -: - a contractor's performance - the regularity of meetings held with the Contractor - any risks and issues identified and how these are being addressed - compliance with specification and contract costs and identifying as early as possible any potential over-spends - any Best Value requirements - user satisfaction and risk management - the data quality and supplier information ensuring that it is fit for purpose. - 27.4 Where the Total Value of the contract exceeds £100,000, the Officer must make a written report evaluating the extent to which the purchasing need and the contract objectives were met by the contract.
+- All contracts which have a value higher than the EU Threshold limits, or which are High Risk, are to be subject to monthly formal review with the contractor.
+The review may be conducted quarterly if permitted by the Executive Director of Finance & Corporate Governance. - In relation to all contracts that are considered to be with a value higher than the EU Threshold limits and/or which are considered to be of High Risk, the Procurement Strategy Board may review them with a view to an audit to be undertaken in relation into their management. - 28.3 During the life of the contract, the Officer must regularly monitor and report on -: - a contractor's performance: - the regularity of meetings held with the Contractor; - risk management and any issues arisen (for example, reported fraud, information loss or breach of security, service continuity (credit worthiness), significant health and safety incidents) that have identified and how these are being addressed;

+- compliance with specification and contract costs and identifying as early as possible any potential over-spends; - any Best Value requirements; - user satisfaction and risk management; and - the data quality and supplier information ensuring that it is fit for purpose. - 28.4 Where the Total Value of the contract exceeds £100,000, the Officer must make a written report evaluating the extent to which the purchasing need and the contract objectives were met by the contract.
 This should be done normally when the contract is completed.
 Where the contract is to be re-let, a provisional report should also be available early enough to inform the approach to re-letting of the subsequent contract.